How Motorhead Set a New Standard With ‘Ace of Spades’

 The result is about as perfect a rock and roll statement as Lemmy (or anyone, for that matter) has ever made.
 It's also a most-appropriate introduction to an album, released on Nov.
 8, 1980, that confirms everything Motorhead was meant to be.

 "We are Motorhead," Lemmy has said when introducing countless concerts over the years, "and we play rock and roll!"
 And so it remained, despite many wanting to assign them the label of heavy metal – and even punk - over the years.
 Motorhead stayed true to a singular vision of playing loud, hard, heart-pounding, adrenaline-surging rock and roll.

 To this point, they had had released three albums, hitting upon a signature blend of speed, aggression and riffs following Lemmy's dismissal from Hawkwind.
 All that was left, after scoring a Top 20 U.K. hit with 1979's Bomber, was conquering the world.
 Ace of Spades, a thrill ride from start to finish, would be the first Motorhead studio effort to receive distribution in the U.S.

 Hardly a one-man show, guitarist "Fast" Eddie Clarke and drummer Phil "Philthy Animal" Taylor made up the Motorhead lineup that gave the world these early LPs.
-The way that trio played together was truly incredible, and though Lemmy and Motorhead have long since carried on, this lineup still holds a special place in the band's history.
+The way that trio played together was truly incredible, and though Motorhead continued with other members until Lemmy's death, this lineup still holds a special place in the band's history.

 Ace of Spades is a big reason why.
 Clarke's playing is dynamic and stylish.
 It's not easy to arrive at a signature approach, but he was able to do so here – as was Taylor, whose own style would go on to influence countless drummers over the years.
 They come barreling out on initial songs like "Love Me Like A Reptile" and "Shoot You in the Back," and it's clear these boys mean business.